Why Patent Search is Critical for Research and Development?

 Before inventors or companies file for a new patent application, it’s crucial to conduct a comprehensive patent search to avoid potential infringement lawsuits and ensure the patentability of their invention.
 Failing to do so can lead to costly legal battles, as well as the invalidation of the patent.

-For instance, let’s say an inventor created a new type of smartphone battery, and they decided to skip the patent search process and file a patent application.
+For instance, let’s say an inventor created a new type of smartphone battery, and decided to skip the patent search process and file a patent application.
 Later on, they discover that a similar patent was already filed by another company or individual, and they risk infringing on the other patent holder’s rights.
 This could lead to a lawsuit and potentially losing the patent altogether.

 By conducting a patent search before filing a patent application, inventors can also save time and money by ensuring that their invention is truly novel and non-obvious.
 For example, imagine a company that creates a new type of eco-friendly car battery.
 After conducting a patent search, they discover that similar technologies already exist and decide not to file a patent application.
 This can save the company thousands of dollars in patent filing fees and legal costs.